 This section of Investigate includes companies involved in the pillage of natural resources in occupied Palestinian territories and in the occupied Syrian Golan Heights.

-Corporate involvement in this sector involves mainly the extractive and waste industries:
+Business activities in this sector involves mainly the extractive and waste industries:

 - Extractive companies that drill for water, oil, or natural gas.